UK Stocks-Factors to watch on Oct 9.

 producers in 2014.

-* BARCLAYS : Barclays has agreed to pay nearly $20 million to
+* BARCLAYS : Barclays Plc has agreed to pay nearly $20 million to

 resolve a U.S. class action lawsuit accusing the British bank of manipulating